SwinIoTLab/SenShaMart/README.md

 ## SenShaMart Components

-A deployed SenShaMart System comprises of several components

 ### SSM Blockchain
 SSM Blockchain is a semantic-based blockchain that provides self-managment for sharing IoT sensors.
 SSM Blockchain comprises of a collection of nodes.
 These nodes can play three main roles, which are Miners, Wallets, and Brokers.
 Each node can select one or more roles.
 #### Miner